 Fayetteville, NC 28301

 Through the Budget Chronicles webpage, citizens have the opportunity to be a part of an open, transparent process that will help shape the upcoming fiscal year for the City of Fayetteville and the services provided to citizens.
-On this page is an informative FAQ section, presentations from Council's budget meetings and past presentations from the FY2011-2012, FY2012-2013 and FY2013-2014 adopted budgets.
+On this page is an informative FAQ section, presentations from Council's budget meetings and past presentations from the FY2011-2012, FY2012-2013, FY2013-2014 and FY2013-2015 budget processes.

 The budget process begins and ends with the City's Strategic Plan, which is a roadmap employed by many local governments to guide the use of money, personnel and resources to realize a shared vision of the future.